ahuacate/nas-hardmetal/README.md

 | Name     | `SynoCommunity`                      |
 | Location | `http://packages.synocommunity.com/` |

 And click `OK`.
-Then type in the serach bar 'nano' and install Nano.
+Then type in the search bar 'nano' and install Nano.